WVUHPC/Introduction-HPC/_episodes/07-ondemand.md

 ### Interactive applications

 From the dashboard go to `Interactive Apps`.
-There are several options there, we will show 2 apps that are currently ready for being used.
-Jupyter Notebooks and RStudio.
+There are several options there, we will show 2 apps that are currently ready for being used. *Jupyter Notebooks* and *RStudio Server*.

 #### Jupyter